Croatian Biographical Lexicon

 Croatian Biographical Lexicon (Hrvatski biografski leksikon) is a multi-volume biographical and bibliographical encyclopedia in Croatian, published by the Miroslav Krleža Institute of Lexicography.
 It contains biographies of prominent Croats, as well as foreigners who participated in Croatian public life and have left their mark on the history of Croatia.

 The project was launched in the second half of the 1970s.
 Seven volumes have been published so far with a total of 10,218 articles (3,524 illustrations).
-The Editor-in-Chief of the first volume was Nikica Kolumbić, of the second volume Aleksandar Stipčević, and since 1990 the Chief Editor has been Trpimir Macan.
+The editor-in-chief of the first volume was Nikica Kolumbić, of the second volume Aleksandar Stipčević, and between 1990 and 2013 the chief editor has been Trpimir Macan.
+Since 2014, the editor-in-chief has been Nikša Lučić.

-Many of the biographies in the Lexicon have been researched and published for the first time.
+Many of the biographies in the lexicon have been researched and published for the first time.